Running a Client

 Starting a Client

 While it's possible to provide a TOML configuration file to the client, it's often unnecessary given the limited number of configuration items, all of which pertain to login procedures.
+But it can be useful if you want to set some default values for the client.

 Typically, to start a Client, we can simply run the following command to enter interactive mode: